Skyworks Solutions (SWKS)

 Days Inventory Outstanding (DIO) is an important metric for chipmakers, as it reflects a business’ capital intensity and the cyclical nature of semiconductor supply and demand.
 In a tight supply environment, inventories tend to be stable, allowing chipmakers to exert pricing power.
 Steadily increasing DIO can be a warning sign that demand is weak, and if inventories continue to rise, the company may have to downsize production.

-This quarter, Skyworks Solutions’s DIO came in at 105, which is 23 days below its five-year average.
-At the moment, these numbers show no indication of an excessive inventory buildup.
+This quarter, Skyworks Solutions’s DIO came in at 115, which is 15 days below its five-year average.
+These numbers show that despite the recent increase, there’s no indication of an excessive inventory buildup.

 7. Gross Margin & Pricing Power

 Skyworks Solutions’s gross margin is well below other semiconductor companies, indicating a lack of pricing power and a competitive market.
-As you can see below, it averaged a 41.2% gross margin over the last two years.
-Said differently, Skyworks Solutions had to pay a chunky $58.83 to its suppliers for every $100 in revenue.
+As you can see below, it averaged a 41% gross margin over the last two years.
+That means Skyworks Solutions paid its suppliers a lot of money ($58.97 for every $100 in revenue) to run its business.

-This quarter, Skyworks Solutions’s gross profit margin was 40.7%, marking a 1.2 percentage point decrease from 41.9% in the same quarter last year.
+Skyworks Solutions’s gross profit margin came in at 41.3% this quarter, in line with the same quarter last year.
 Zooming out, the company’s full-year margin has remained steady over the past 12 months, suggesting its input costs (such as raw materials and manufacturing expenses) have been stable and it isn’t under pressure to lower prices.

 8. Operating Margin

-Analyzing the trend in its profitability, Skyworks Solutions’s operating margin decreased by 19.3 percentage points over the last five years.
-This raises questions about the company’s expense base because its revenue growth should have given it leverage on its fixed costs, resulting in better economies of scale and profitability.
+Analyzing the trend in its profitability, Skyworks Solutions’s operating margin decreased by 18.7 percentage points over the last five years.
 Skyworks Solutions’s performance was poor no matter how you look at it - it shows that costs were rising and it couldn’t pass them onto its customers.

-In Q3, Skyworks Solutions generated an operating margin profit margin of 10.1%, up 4.3 percentage points year on year.
-The increase was encouraging, and because its gross margin actually decreased, we can assume it was more efficient because its operating expenses like marketing, R&D, and administrative overhead grew slower than its revenue.
+In Q4, Skyworks Solutions generated an operating margin profit margin of 10%, down 6.9 percentage points year on year.
+Since Skyworks Solutions’s operating margin decreased more than its gross margin, we can assume it was less efficient because expenses such as marketing, R&D, and administrative overhead increased.

 9. Earnings Per Share